Dog Training Workshops 2018

 It’s Jack here, Cocker spaniel, friend and companion to Ade, the dog whisperer.
 He’s dreamed up this idea that we invite a lot of strange dogs with their humans to a pack leader workshop.
 Or should that be dogs with their strange humans?
 It’s a posh term for fun day out.

-He then expects me and the new girl Fliss the Collie to help calm them down and show them how to behave.
+He then expects me and Fliss the Collie to help calm them down and show them how to behave.

 What a cheek!
 It’s a diabolical liberty.